dan-trewin/zeus-setup/README.md

 # zeus-setup

 Zeus setup is a script built with Chocolatey to help you get your new windows machine setup.
+It installs all the applications you know and love!
 This script is geared towards software developers and gamers.
-I am both at heart :heart:, as I'm sure many of you others are aswell.
+I am both at heart :heart:.
 Zeus setup aims to get your new rig ready to develop and game on as quickly as possible.

 - [zeus-setup](#zeus-setup)
   - [Chocolatey Introduction / Resources](#chocolatey-introduction--resources)